 What is Short Haul Truck Driving?

-Short haul trucking is defined by driving within 200-300 kilometres to home.
-You able to be home at the end of the day and sleep in your own bed each night.
-As this is a better work/life balance, it doesn’t pay as much as long haul truck driving.
+Short haul trucking is defined as driving within 200-300 miles to home.
+You can be home at the end of the day and sleep in your bed each night.
+As this is a better work/life balance, it doesn’t pay as much as long-haul truck driving.

-Pros and Cons to Short Haul Truck Driving
+Pros and Cons of Short Haul Truck Driving

-Short Haul Driver’s are home every night and are home more than a Long Haul Driver.
-There will still be traffic/construction that will mean you get home late.
+Short Haul Drivers are home every night and are home more than Long Haul Drivers.
+There will still be traffic/construction which will mean you get home late.
 Still, very rarely will you be stuck on the road overnight.

-Your truck will probably be one of the older ones on the fleet.
+Your truck will probably be one of the older ones in the fleet.
 You will be spending your day navigating through traffic and backing in and out of docks 5-10 times per day.

 You are more inclined to spend time waiting in a dock than a Long Haul Driver simply because you go to more pickups and deliveries.